What is です (desu)?

 Teineigo is a form of polite language in Japanese known as Keigo used to show respect and politeness towards others.
 It is often used when speaking to strangers or someone of higher social status, such as a teacher or an employer and such.

-Using です with people close to you such as a friend or family member is like distancing yourself from that relationship.
-Think of it like a bubble representing your own personal space; these people you use formal language with are placed outside of that personal space.
+Using です with people close to you such as a friend or family member is like putting distancing between yourself and them.
+With a friend, they may think that you do not want to get close to them.
+Think of it like a bubble representing your own personal space; these people you use formal language with are placed outside of that personal space (e.g. you see them less of a friend).

 New Words to Learn